 Dicks Creek Trail is a 4 mile moderately trafficked loop trail located near Dahlonega, Georgia that features a river and is rated as moderate.
-The trail is primarily used for walking, nature trips, birding, and fishing and is accessible from March until October.
+The trail is primarily used for walking, nature trips, birding, and fishing and is best used from March until October.

 The description is inaccurate.
 There is no signs for hiking trails nor did we find any.
 We drove almost to the end.
 The road leading in starts off as a paved road.
 Then it becomes a narrow dirt road.
 There are about 10-12 campsites.
 There is limited parking to visit the falls.
 There are several areas to go into the water.
 The largest area is by the falls and has a few places to jump off the rocks into the water.